lkesteloot/unsong/unsong.md

 “You’re silly.”

-“I AM N…” Uriel trailed off, as if deep in thought.
+“I AM N...”
+Uriel trailed off, as if deep in thought.
 Finally, he asked:

 “TELL ME THE KABBALISTIC SIGNIFICANCE OF THE ROOT R-K-T.”